 Welcome to my website!

 I was a country child, born and raised in rural South Australia.
 We had a sheep farm, and I lived there with my mother and father and older brother until I had to go to school in Adelaide.
-I've lived in the city now for most of my life, but many of my books are set in the country: it's the place that is always most vividly real for me.
-Perhaps subconsciously I keep trying to re-create it, to bring back my happy childhood.
+I've lived in the city now for most of my life, but many of my books are set in the country: it's the place that's always most vividly real for me.

 Reading has always been central to my life.

 I could read, more or less, before I went to school.
-Soon I was reading not only the books I owned but the books in the school library, the books that were sent to me by the Country Lending Service in Adelaide, and anything else I could get my hands on (The Women's Weekly, the children's page in the Chronicle, the Disney comics my mother collected for the Red Cross).
-I read about Babar the Elephant, Orlando the Marmalade Cat, Winnie the Pooh and Milly-Molly-Mandy.
-I read Tiger Tim annuals and story collections with beautiful illustrations by artists like Rene Cloke and Margaret Tarrant.
+Soon I was reading not only the books I owned but the books in the school library, the books that were sent to me by the Country Lending Service in Adelaide, and anything else I could get my hands on.
+I read about Babar the Elephant, Orlando the Marmalade Cat, Winnie-the-Pooh and Milly-Molly-Mandy.
+I read story collections with beautiful illustrations by artists like Rene Cloke and Margaret Tarrant.
 Books opened wonderful new worlds for me.

 There weren't many Australian books written for children when I was little.
 I remember the Leslie Rees stories about Australian animals, and the Digit Dick series.
-And of course there were Snugglepot and Cuddlepie, and the novels of Mary Grant Bruce and Ethel Turner, all written long before I was born.
-Most of the books I read were by English writers, or were set in England (like Mary Poppins, whose author, I later discovered, was actually Australian).
-For some reason I particularly enjoyed stories about life in English boarding schools, which didn't remotely resemble any school I knew, and where the girls had old-fashioned names like Phyllis and Dulcie.
-I adored Little Women, What Katy Did, and anything by Noel Streatfeild.
+And of course there were Snugglepot and Cuddlepie, and the novels of Mary Grant Bruce and Ethel Turner, all written many decades before I was born.
+Most of the books I read were by English or American writers.
+I adored Little Women, The Wind in the Willows, What Katy Did, and anything by Noel Streatfeild.
+When I was a bit older I read the novels of Jane Austen, Charles Dickens and George Eliot.
+I was fascinated by the world of nineteenth-century England.

 After a couple of false starts I produced my